hkzlab/ISA_8bitNetwork_8019/README.md

 ![Rev. 2.2 IRQ6 Trace cut](pics/ISA8019_rev22_irq6cut.png)

 The picture above shows where to cut to isolate IRQ6 in case you suffer the described issue.
-The line is located on the backside of the PCB.
+The trace is located on the backside of the PCB.

 ## Credits